-Phobophobia: The fear of fear itselfHypnotherapy and Hypnobalancing™ in Berlin
+Phobophobia, the fear of fear itself: Information, tips and help in Berlin & onlineHypnotherapy and Hypnobalancing™ in Berlin

 Help with phobophobia

 Phobophobia is the term used to describe the “fear of fear”.
 It often affects people who have been suffering from anxiety disorders and panic attacks for a while.

 - Cycle of fear

 - Help with the fear of fear (phobophobia).

 - Appointment booking

 - You are not in Berlin or prefer an alternative to sessions in my practice?

 - Preparing for your first session